quux00/mybatis-koans/README.md

   * [Maven](http://maven.apache.org/download.html) (preferably version 3 or higher), or
   * [Ant](http://ant.apache.org/) (preferably 1.8 or higher)
 * An editor or IDE (We have tested with Eclipse only)
-  * You may also want to have the [m2e Eclipse plugin](http://www.eclipse.org/m2e/) installed if you plan to use maven
+  * To use Eclipse, you will want to have the [m2e Eclipse plugin](http://www.eclipse.org/m2e/) installed, even if you don't plan to use maven.
+The organization of the project follows maven standards, so this will allow Eclipse to understand the structure of the koan project.

 <a name="SetUpOverview"></a>